GauravChaddha1996/Old-portfolio/README.md

 # Portfolio website
 Portfolio website made with [Forty](https://github.com/andrewbanchich/forty-jekyll-theme) theme by HTML5 UP ported to jekyll by [Andrew Banchich](https://github.com/andrewbanchich).

+# Running Locally
+To use this as your base site, fork this project and then clone it.
+Type command 'sudo jekyll serve' to run this website locally.
+Install any missing items erros that come up when running this command.

+# Todos
+1. Integrate google analytics with jekyll.
+2. Write about me page.

 # Credits

 Original README from HTML5 UP: